Red Duke Trauma Physician Innovates with Treatment for Heatstroke

 Traditionally, emergency room staff bring body temperature down by packing the patient’s groin and axilla with ice packs and applying cooling blankets.
 They can also administer cold fluids by IV or insert chest tubes to circulate ice water in for chest lavage.
 According to Dr. Prater, these methods generally take one to two physicians as well as several nurses to administer, and it can take a few hours to bring the temperature down.

 Dr. Prater inserted the intravascular cooling catheter rapidly, then “let the machine do the work” of lowering the patient’s temperature.
-Meanwhile the nurses monitored his vitals, checked his glucose, and examined him for any metabolic abnormalities, bleeding in the brain or signs of heart attack.
+Meanwhile the nurses checked the patient’s vitals and glucose and monitored for any metabolic abnormalities, bleeding in the brain or signs of heart attack.

 Within an hour, the patient’s temperature was down to 101.
 In less than 30 minutes more, it had dropped to 100.
-At that point, Prater disconnected the patient from the system to keep him from becoming hypothermic.
+At that point, Prater disconnected the patient from the system to prevent hypothermia.

-Apart from a bit of short-term memory loss about how he got to Red Duke Trauma Institute, the patient walked out of the facility with no obvious deficits-- not a common outcome with a temperature that high.
+The patient walked out of the facility with no obvious deficits, apart from a bit of short-term memory loss about how the patient got to Red Duke Trauma Institute—not a common outcome with a temperature that high.

 Prater is sold on the method, which achieved cooling much faster and with less staff time and effort.
 “I would never again try to put chest tubes in somebody to lavage their chest with ice water or use external cooling measures like packing their groin or armpits with ice packs,” he said.
 “This was just so much quicker this way and much less resource-intensive.”